ethereum/ethereum-org/views/content/greeter.md

 The inherited characteristic _"mortal"_ simply means that the greeter contract can be killed by its owner, to clean up the blockchain and recover funds locked into it when the contract is no longer needed.
 Contracts in ethereum are, by default, immortal and have no owner, meaning that once deployed the author has no special privileges anymore.
 Consider this before deploying.

-### The Solc Compiler
+### Compiling your contract using the Solc Compiler

+Before you are able to deploy your contract, you'll need two things:

+1. The compiled code.
-Before you are able to Deploy it though, you'll need two things: the compiled code, and the Application Binary Interface, which is a JavaScript Object that defines how to interact with the contract.
+2. The Application Binary Interface, which is a JavaScript Object that defines how to interact with the contract.

-Both of these you can get by using a compiler.
-You could use the solidity compiler for this.

-If you have not installed a compiler, then you need to install one.
-You can find [instructions for installing Solidity here](http://solidity.readthedocs.io/en/develop/installing-solidity.html).
+You can get both of these by using a Solidity compiler.
+If you have not installed a compiler, you can either:

+1. Install a compiler on your machine by following the [instructions for installing the Solidity Compiler](http://solidity.readthedocs.io/en/develop/installing-solidity.html).
+2. Use [Remix](https://remix.ethereum.org), a web-based Solidity IDE.

-#### Compiling your contract
+#### Solc on your machine

-If you do not get Solidity above, then you need to install it.
-You can find [instructions for installing Solidity here](http://solidity.readthedocs.io/en/develop/installing-solidity.html).

-Now you have the compiler installed, you need to compile the contract to acquire the compiled code and Application Binary Interface.
+If you installed the compiler on your machine, you need to compile the contract to acquire the compiled code and Application Binary Interface.

     solc -o target --bin --abi Greeter.sol